-In this section we review a few definitions of coupled cell networks that permit multiple arrows and self-couplings following [16], and introduce notation that will be used subsequently.
+In this section we give two examples in order to review definitions of coupled cell networks that permit multiple arrows and self-couplings.
+Precise definitions can be found in [18], and the comprehensive review article [16].

 5.1 Coupled cell networks and admissible vector fields.